 New-CsTeamsMeetingPolicy -Identity IntelligentSpeakerMTR -roomAttributeUserOverride Attribute

 Copy and paste that into your PowerShell session.
 After a few seconds you should get a raft of information back.
-You can scroll up and see if the change has taken effect.
 If you aren’t into playing a PowerShell version of “Where’s Waldo”, you can run this PowerShell command to see what the value is set to for “roomAttributeUserOverride”.

 Get-CsTeamsMeetingPolicy -Identity IntelligentSpeakerMTR | Select "roomAttributeUserOverride"